Azure/cortana-intelligence-price-analytics/User Guide/UserGuide.md

 #### Pricing Suggestions

 Pricing suggestions are directly exposed in the solution dashboard.
-Please navigate to the Pricing Suggestions tabs in the solution dashboard and filter down to the specific item and location.
+Please navigate to the Pricing Suggestions tabs in the Power BI solution dashboard and filter down to the specific item and location.

 RunDates are used to keep track of the weekly model runs and monitor the performance over time.